prasanth1216/Convert-ResxFile-To-NativeTranslation/README.md

-# Convert-ResxFile-To-NativeTraslation
+# Convert .Net Resource File (.resx) to iOS/Android translation file (.strings / .xml)
 This Python based command tool helps to generate translation string files for iOS(.strings) and Android(string.xml) native projects from .resx file which is .Net resource file used in Xamarin/.Net applications.
-You may be spending tedious effort and time to extract the key and translation data meticulously to convert them into platform supported format.
-This tool will help to achieve the same job in short time with high accuracy results.
+Usually we need to put tedious effort and time to extract the key and translation data meticulously to convert them into platform supported format.
+This tool will help to achieve the same job in short time with high accuracy.

 #### Sample .resx File
 ```xml